 Important: Some clinics have already put policies in place that would allow surgeries like these to proceed, unless there is a dangerous surge in COVID-19 cases at the clinic/hospital.
 At that point, the clinic/hospital may need to postpone this type of surgery as well, because the likelihood of infection will be significantly higher to patients and family members of patients with the types of chronic illnesses that would undergo this kind of surgery.

-So, for now, the most important thing to do is to reduce your exposure to the virus.
 Learn more about how to reduce the likelihood of infection.

 “Patients do not become immunosuppressed because of the Chiari I malformation.
 A surgical procedure for Chiari I malformation and syringomyelia may cause minor reductions in immune function if 1) there is considerable blood loss that reduces the number of lymphocytes in the blood and/or 2) there is poor nutrition after surgery.
 Corticosteroids, medications like dexamethasone (Decadron) and prednisone, can reduce immune function if they are used around the time of surgery, but their use is usually limited to a few days after surgery.
 So, a person should not be immunosuppressed after a surgical procedure that has little blood loss, is followed by normal oral intake, and does not require immunosuppressive medications.[For example, a] 7 year old who underwent surgery 6 weeks ago should be recovered from surgery and have an immune system that functions as well as before surgery, unless there are other factors, such as the medications discussed above, that suppress the immune system.